Speed Testing on Websites

-As technology advances at a frightening pace, the internet continues to gather speed with almost fervent energy as new ways to distribute it become available.
-From satellights to fibre optic cable, we are forever trying to increase it’s speed and momentum.
+Technology continues to advance at a frightening pace.
+And the internet continues to gather speed with almost fervent energy as new ways to distribute it become available.
+From satellites to fibre optic cable, we are forever trying to increase its speed and momentum.

 Around Australia and the world, due to varying infrastructure conditions and environments, its very difficult to sometimes know what the actual speed of the internet is in any one particular location.